matt-tingen/react-kindling/README.md

 ## Features

+- Auth with Firebase
-- Firebase integration with `react-redux-firebase`
+- CRUD with Firestore
 - Routing with `react-router`
 - Styling with `emotion`